Crambid Snout Moths vary in appearance, but Herpetogramma sphingealis goes a step further with a different look for each gender.

-Caterpillars of this species of Crambid Snout Moth eat the fronds of Christmas ferns.
+Caterpillars of this species of Crambid Snout Moth eat the fronds of Christmas ferns, a native North American fern found throughout the continent.
 Adults are on wing from May through early autumn.
-They can be found in darker, shady areas of forests.
+Look for them in dark, shady areas of forests.

 Scientific Name: Herpetogramma sphingealis